mbourgey/CBW_HTseq_module3/README.md

 - We sorted the alignments by chromosome position using PICARD.
 - We realigned short indels using GATK.
 - We fixed mate issues using PICARD.
-- We recalibratie the Base Quality using GATK.
+- We recalibrate the Base Quality using GATK.
 - We generate alignment metrics using GATK and PICARD.